Avoid Outgassing in Magnesium Wheel Restoration

 Over the years the cost to produce magnesium parts has been more expensive allowing aluminum and aluminum alloys to become more mainstream.
 But a new extrusion process could change all this, making it optimal for production in the broader market and lower costs.

 Today’s mag wheels are alloys which means they are made from a composite of metals to increase strength and lower corrosion.
-They can even include materials such as carbon fiber popular in the new 2020 BMW S100RR.
+They can even include materials such as carbon fiber rims an upgrade to the popular 2022 BMW S100RR.
 In that case, you may want to go straight to painting and avoid powder coating because the heat may weaken the type of composite alloy.

 Outgassing When Restoring Old Magnesium

-As the saying goes: “ if you have… you might as well use it.”
+As the saying goes: “ if you have it… you might as well use it.”

 In this case, restore it.